Get started

 Inworld vs Cartesia: TTS Quality and Latency Compared

-Cartesia Sonic 3 delivers the fastest time-to-first-byte in TTS, with approximately 40ms TTFB on the Turbo variant and sub-100ms on the standard model.
-Inworld AI TTS 1.5 Max delivers the highest independently verified quality on the Artificial Analysis TTS leaderboard (ELO ~1,238, #1 ranked, April 2026) while maintaining sub-200ms median latency and backing it with a full voice AI pipeline including STT, LLM routing across hundreds of models, and a Realtime API.
-Both are strong choices for different priorities.
+Cartesia Sonic 3.5 delivers the fastest time-to-first-byte in TTS, with approximately 40ms TTFB on the Turbo variant and sub-100ms on the standard model.
+Inworld AI Realtime TTS-2 (research preview) and Realtime TTS 1.5 Max rank as the top realtime TTS models on the Artificial Analysis Realtime TTS Arena (#1 realtime and also top-ranked realtime respectively, May 2026).
+Inworld backs that with a full voice AI pipeline including STT, the Router (200+ LLMs), and the Realtime API.
+Both providers are strong choices for different priorities.
 This comparison breaks down where each wins so you can choose the right tool for your application.

-How do Inworld TTS and Cartesia Sonic compare at a glance?
+How do Realtime TTS and Cartesia Sonic compare at a glance?

-How does Inworld TTS compare to Cartesia Sonic on latency?
+How does Realtime TTS compare to Cartesia Sonic on latency?

 The tradeoff is quality versus speed.
 Cartesia optimized Sonic for minimal latency.
 Inworld optimized TTS 1.5 Max for the highest independent quality score while keeping latency within conversational bounds.
 TTS 1.5 Mini sits in between, offering a faster option when latency is the higher priority.